00ba8/blog/_posts/2022-07-29-fxhash-api-notes.md

 result = client.execute(query, variable_values=query_vars)
 ```

-and some extension for above to generate a google calendar url for a notification:
+and some extension for above to generate a google calendar url for a notification with some metadata:

 ```